Emma Lundberg, Associate Professor

 KTH Royal Institute of Technology

 Our research is focused on spatial proteomics and cell biology.
-At the interface between bioimaging, proteomics and cell biology are fundamental aspects of human cell biology assessed using state-of-the-art microscopy in a systematic and proteome-centric manner.
+At the interface between bioimaging and proteomics are fundamental aspects of human cell biology systematically assessed at a single cell level using an antibody-based approach.
 The aim is to understand how human proteins are distributed in time and space, how variations and deviations in localization can contribute to cell type specificity as well as disease.

 Compartmentalization of biological processes is a fundamental principle of eukaryotic cells that enables multiple processes to occur in parallel.
-The compartment types are specialized for a particular cellular function and contain molecules for that purpose.
-Defects in compartment organisation or protein translocation underlie the cause of many forms of human disease.
+The compartments are specialized for a particular cellular function and contain the molecules needed to fulfill it.
+Defects in compartment organization or protein mislocalization underlie the cause of many forms of human disease.
 Despite a great deal of research, basic questions about the spatial organization of many proteins and biological processes remain unanswered.
+Using computational image analysis we are also investigating variations of protein spatiotemporal expression patterns at the single cell level, in relation to the cell cycle or other deterministic factors.

-A part of our work is the creation of the Subcellular Protein Atlas as part of the Human Protein Atlas project, where the subcellular localization of all human proteins is being determined.
+A part of our work is the creation of the Cell Atlas, part of the Human Protein Atlas project, where the subcellular localization of all human proteins is being determined.

-We are currently running a Citizen Science project called “Project Discovery” for classification of protein patterns in microscope images, integrated into the massively multiplayer online Sci-Fi game Eve Online.
+We are currently performing a Citizen Science project called “Project Discovery” for classification of protein patterns in microscope images, integrated into the massively multiplayer online Sci-Fi game Eve Online with over 200.000 participants to date.

 Hammou Ait Blal, Facility project coordinator